 Dr Stanley Cochrane, for whom the kinder is memorialised, was one of Mitcham’s first family doctors.
 Dr Cochrane and his wife, a nursing sister, bought a big home from Dr Francis John Drake, on the corner of McDowall and Harrison Streets (now the site of the Mitcham RSL), and turned it into a private hospital.
 The property at 331 – 335 Mitcham Road was also owned by Dr Cochrane on which he built a home, incorporating a surgery, in about 1929.
 The property remained a medical practice for many years.
 Dr Cochrane and his wife had no children of their own, but he is remembered as a wonderful doctor who often cycled to visit his patient’s in their homes.
 He also worked tirelessly for returned soldiers in many capacities.
 He died in 1950.

 We were delighted to officially open our newly renovated building in 2016 where we doubled the size of the kindergarten.
 We were able to provide a lovely meeting space for families, new toilet facilities and locker area.
 At the same time we freshly painted our playroom, replaced all the flooring and landscaped our yard, adding a sensory garden, basketball ring and large boat that the children love using for story time!
 We are constantly reviewing the needs of the children and regularly updating equipment and resources.
-In 2019 we are looking forward to the addition of a mud pit!
+In 2021 we renovated our playground to include a new all abilities access playground.

 Dr Stanley Cochrane Memorial Kindergarten operates and is guided by the policies listed below.
 Should you wish to obtain a copy of any of these policies please contact a member of the executive committee.